mathiasbruun/SDS19-Exam-Project/Roadmap.md

 - [ ] Localise and merge new data onto existing dataset
   - ~~Time~~
   - ~~Local authorities~~
+    - Update: Ensure that areas in Northern Ireland are not assigned to Scottish LA!
   - Mean income
   - Merge all datasets
 - [X] Exploratory plots